-The organisations involved in Smart Justice have a vast array of experience working in the criminal justice system with those affected by it: victims, offenders and others.
-We know the impact of crime and we are passionate about promoting safe and vibrant communities.
-That’s why we support Smart Justice.
+The organisations involved in Smart Justice have a vast array of experience working in the criminal legal system with those affected by it.
+We are passionate about promoting safe and vibrant communities.
+That’s why we support making justice smarter.